18F/development-guide/_pages/datastore-selection.md

 We're fortunate to have dozens of battle-tested datastores available to us, filling many different niches and general use cases.
 Each has its own strengths, weaknesses, configuration, backup system, security profile, and cognitive overhead.
-In an effort to make this selection simpler, 18F engineering **defaults** to using Postgres for the majority of our applications.
+In an effort to make this selection simpler, TTS engineering **defaults** to using Postgres for the majority of our applications.
 This also allows us to collectively learn best practices around security configurations, indexing strategies, and so forth, particularly